Click on our interactive move out flyer to view local donation and reuse opportunities. When you move out, don’t throw it out!

 RECYCLE obsolete electronic equipment, cardboard boxes, newspapers, plastic bags and all other recyclable materials – both before and after your move.
 Search the Recyclable Materials Directory for local options.

 PROPERLY DISPOSE of paint, automotive products, household cleaners, pesticides and other potentially hazardous chemicals at the City of Lawrence/Douglas County Household Hazardous Waste Facility.
-Call (785) 832-3030 to schedule a drop-off appointment.
+Click here for hours of operation and more information.

 SCHEDULE A PICK-UP by calling Habitat for Humanity Restore (856-6920), Salvation Army (856-1115), or the Lawrence Community Shelter’s Move-Out Program (832-8864) for your furniture and household goods.
 Are the items no longer usable?
 The City will collect bulky items such as couches, appliances and automobile tires, submit an online request form or call 832-3032.